-In any case, the hardware units are the same — it's a tri-band Gigabit router that comes with one WAN port and three LAN ports, plus a USB 3.0 port.
+In any case, the hardware units are the same -- it's a tri-band Gigabit router that comes with one WAN port and three LAN ports, plus a USB 3.0 port.
 As a result, each Linksys unit can host an external hard drive for its NAS feature.

-The Linksys setup process can take a long time, however, partly because each hardware piece is an individual router, out of the box.
+The Linksys setup process can take a long time, however, partly because each hardware piece is an individual router out of the box.
 To form a mesh, you must link them together one by one.

 The Orbi, on the other hand, is available in two types of hardware units.
 There's the RBR750, which is a tri-band Gigabit router that also has one WAN port and three LAN ports.
 And then there's the RBS750 satellite unit.

 By the way, the Orbi router can never work as a satellite.
 Also, the satellite unit has just two Gigabit LAN ports, and neither the router nor the satellite has a USB port.
 So, there's no built-in network-attached storage at all.

-Backhaul: Dedicated vs. dynamic vs. wired
+Backhaul: Dedicated vs dynamic vs wired

-While both solutions are tri-band — they have the option of using one band as the dedicated backhaul to link the hardware units — they handle this quite differently.
+While both solutions are tri-band -- they can use one band as the dedicated backhaul to link the hardware units -- they handle this quite differently.

 For this reason, the Orbi is generally more suitable for a fully wireless setup, where you don't have the option of wired backhaul.

-The Linksys, on the other hand, uses dynamic backhaul — it uses any of its three bands as backhaul at any given time.
+The Linksys, on the other hand, uses dynamic backhaul -- it uses any of its three bands as backhaul at any given time.
 As a result, all of these bands are also generally available to clients.
 That's a good thing.

 However, if you choose to use network cables to link the hardware, the Linksys will have much higher bandwidth than the Orbi, thanks to the fact all of its bands are now available for clients to connect.